 Why is System of a Down One of the Best US Metal Bands?

-Chop Suey Song 6 is Influential as Well
+Chop Suey Is An Influential Song As Well

 How Good of an Album is Toxicity?